 The map will load with the default location and other default configurations based on the user.

-Step 2: Select Entity & Plot the records
+Step 2: Plot records on MappyField 365 map

 By clicking on the Add to Marketing List, the ‘Add to Marketing List’ pop-up will open.
-You will find two different options to save data as shown below:
+You will find two different options: 1.
+Add to an existing list, 2.
+Add to a new list.

 1. Add to an Existing List: This option allows you to add a record to an existing marketing list.